KarimSamirLotfy/Controllable-WcDT/notes.md

 [ ] get the eval code.
 [] decidec on to keep the arch or not.
 # also ask for more space.
 Run ID:

+# Time needed now
+* 50000 samples, 512 batch size, 2 GPUs, Teacher_forced=True.
+100 epochs => 13hrs
+    * 98 batches
+    * 1 batch = 4.7 seconds on 2 GPUS
+    * 1 batch = 9.4 seconds on 1 GPU
+    * num_batches * 9.4 * num_epochs / num_gpu = seconds == num_hrs*60*60

+* 50000, 256 batch size, 1 gpu, Teacher_forced=True, 200 epochs =>
+    * 196
+    * 1 batch = 3 seconds on 1 GPU

+f(batch_szie) = time_per_second
+f(256) = 3s
+f(512) = 9.4
+m = 0.026
+b = -3.656
+time_per_seconds = 0.026*batch_size

+# Meeting ponts
+* Metrics issue.
+* without quanititative results. it is hard to judge.
+* 10x Dataset definelty improved losses. except of the confidence loss.
+* Maybe mix the teacher force with none. get best of both words

+* Next step
+    1. Start adding query centric
+    2. or go for the sampling based techniques
+        * so for the paper. try to see if the agent tokens really do change the behavior.
+        * My idea. as you sample each step, you woudl forward propagate the entire thing accting as if the entire thing is just 1 MLP that maps from beahvior to output. then prepagate the output back
+        * Dissucuss what would be a good result to have. this will not need any trianing. but will need a lot of enginnering to get right. still need also to look at energy based models

+evalids = 1, 2, 3, 4
+ 1, 3, 4

+* Get the sze of the dataset
+ ## Min effort
+ * increate number of prediceted
+ * edit scenario.... somehow. hackit
+ * implement the metrics.

+ ## compare diffsion with none diffusion